 For example: A lady is walking down a public street drinking a dark beverage in a clear, plastic container.
 The container has ice in it and is perspiring.
 The lady is perspiring too.
 To top the image off, there is great light that is shining through the beverage.
 If this image was used as an editorial image to talk about the heat of the day, this woman is not being a spokesperson for the heat.
 If this image was used as an advertisement for a drug rehabilitation clinic where the ad suggest she is nursing a Jack Daniels(TM) and Coke(TM) to stave off DTs, then the ad could be considered slanderous to this lady.
 She could come back and sue the ad company that created the ad, they would sue the stockhouse that gave her the image The stockhouse is not going to risk this.
 They require that all images that have identifiable people have signed model releases.
 If you told that stockhouse that you DID have a signed model release from the lady, then you best have one for that day’s shoot.
 If not, the stockhouse could come back and sue you.

 Now let’s change the story.
 Let’s say Coca Cola(TM) uses the image for an ad.
 There is nothing slanderous going on.
 In fact the ad state how beautiful and wise that woman is for choosing Coke(TM) on such a sweltering day.
 Even if the brown liquid was Coke(TM) and the lady LOVES Coke(TM), she could still come back and sue Coke(TM) and Coke’s(TM) ad agency.
-He likeness has now become a spokesperson for Coke(TM)… only she has not agreed to be a spokesperson.
+Her likeness has now become a spokesperson for Coke(TM)… only she has not agreed to be a spokesperson.
 She may be a person in hiding, thought to be dead and now her likeness is slapped on the sides of buses and billboards.
 She may just be a private individual.
 She may be a person that likes to sue people or has relatives that convince her to sue.
+She could be desperate and in need of the money.
 There could be any number of scenarios that could bring your image of her to litigation.
 If you have a signed model release for this day’s shoot, then she does not have a strong case.